zeusmedina/cs-application-crawling-lab-codeU/README.md

 *  For each URL, we have a `TermCounter`, which is a Redis Hash that maps each search term to the number of times it appears.

+We discussed these data types in the previous lab.
+You can also [read about Redis Sets and Hashes here](http://redis.io/topics/data-types).

-We provided a function that takes a search term and returns the Redis key of its URLSet:
+In `JedisIndex`, we provide a function that takes a search term and returns the Redis key of its URLSet:

 ```java
 private String urlSetKey(String term) {